RobTillaart/MS5611/README.md

 #### Compatibility

-The library is might be compatible with MS56XX, MS57xx and MS58xx devices.
+The library should be compatible with MS56XX, MS57xx and MS58xx devices (to be tested).
-(not tested)
+Some device types will returns only 50% of the pressure value.
+This is solved in 0.3.9 by calling **reset(1)** to select the math used.

 #### Self heating